iarna/fetch-fic/README.md

 ## HINTS

 * The fic files just text, open them up in an editor and they're pretty straightforward.
-  For the technically minded, they're strictly speaking [TOML](https://github.com/toml-lang/toml).
+  For the technically minded, they're [TOML](https://github.com/toml-lang/toml).
 * I often edit the fic files quite a bit.
 The title determines the name of the output file.